MatheusFelizardo/saidinhas-backend/README.md

 Still in development:

-<strong>Next backend step</strong>: add login (It's already configurated but I will need to make some database updates)
+<strong>Next backend step</strong>:

+- ~~add login (It's already configurated but I will need to make some database updates)~~ Done 21/06
+- make a connection between expense and user in the database

 ## Requirements
 - php (tested in the version 8.2)